 It comes as no surprise that heavier robots and vehicles require bigger motors.
 Bigger motors generally require more voltage and current.
-In the case of my DIY segway, I needed enough power to propel not only the heavy duty chassis but my weight as well.
+In the case of my latest project, I needed enough power to propel not only the heavy duty chassis but my weight as well.

 The motors I chose for this are 280 watt, 24 Volt electric scooter motors.
 In free-running mode (No load applied to the shaft), these motors draw around 1.5 Amps.
 During normal operation, they are rated to draw in the neighborhood of 10-12 amps.
 This far exceeds the rated current of my favorite motor controller, the L298.
 The compact L298 dual motor driver is only rated to 2 amps, which is surprising based on the size of the heat sink.